 “There were no parts available that were not in the parts book.
 After a while, I figured out the method they used to hide them.
 I would take the parts books home on the weekends to study them,” Jim said with a chuckle.

 Jim explained how confusing the catalog could be.
 “Back then, the real deal in performance was the solid-lifter engines.
 If you wanted to order the Hi-performance 396-cylinder head, you had to know what to order.
 One part might say 396-cylinder head, and if that’s what you ordered, what you’d get was a bare 325-horse cast-iron cylinder head.
 The next line would say 396 with high-performance cylinder head.
-In that case, you would get the cylinder head for the 350 horsepower engine.
-The third line would say SPCL HP, and that would also have the special lifters and would be hidden in the special, high-performance nomenclature.
+In that case, you would get the cylinder head for the 350-horsepower engine.
+The third line would say 396/SPCL HP, and that would have the 37hp cylinder head, hidden in the special, high-performance nomenclature.
 Once I figured that out, I knew more about the nomenclature I was looking for.
-For instance, the camshaft for that engine would say 396 with HP, then 396 with SPCL HP, and the SPCL would have been the solid lifter cam for the 375 horsepower engine.”
+For instance, the camshaft for that engine would say 396 w/HP, then 396/SPCL HP, and the SPCL would have been the solid-lifter cam for the 375-horsepower engine.”

 “Chevy, didn’t give us any crumbs to follow.
 They couldn’t.
 But, if you figured out where the crumbs were, then they would help.
 They would make sure that I got what I needed.
 Once they figured out that I was going to find it and I wasn’t going to be stopped, they were going to help me,” he avowed.

 What R. Dale Berger Jr. recognized from the beginning, was that parts sales were the key to being successful.
 “He realized, for every guy who could afford a 427 Camaro, there were a 1,000 guys who needed a camshaft that were were running the local dragstrip on Friday nights,” Jim said.